-2The king said to Joab the captain of the army who was with him, “Now go back and forth through all the tribes of Israel, from Dan even to Beer-sheba, and number the people, that I may know the sum of the people.”
+2The king said to Joab the commander of the army who was with him, “Now go through all the tribes of Israel, from Dan to Beer-sheba, and number the people so that I can know the number of the people.”

-5They passed over the Jordan and encamped in Aroer on the right side of the city that is in the middle of the valley of Gad, and to Jazer;
+5They crossed over the Jordan and encamped in Aroer on the right side of the city that is in the middle of the valley of Gad, and to Jazer;

 6then they came to Gilead and to the land of Tahtim-hodshi, and they came to Dan-jaan and around to Sidon,

 7and came to the stronghold of Tyre and to all the cities of the Hivites and of the Canaanites; and they went out to the south of Judah at Beer-sheba.